 Services that are covered for you What you must pay when you get these services Inpatient mental health care Covered services include mental health care services that require a hospital stay.
 Medicare covers up to 90 days of medically necessary hospitalization for each benefit period.
 You are covered for 150 days each benefit period, up to the 190-day lifetime limit.
 For each Medicare- covered stay in a network hospital, you pay: Medicare also covers up to 60 additional lifetime reserve days that can be used only once during your lifetime for care provided in either an acute care hospital or a psychiatric hospital.
 Medicare covers up to 40 additional days in a Psychiatric hospital.
 The 40 additional Psychiatric days are offered once during your lifetime.
 Payment may not be made for more than a total of 190 days of inpatient psychiatric care in a freestanding \$900 per stay for days 1 to 150.
-100% of the cost of the hospital stay for days 151 and over, unless a new benefit period begins. psychiatric hospital during your lifetime.
-Prior usage under Medicare is included in the lifetime maximum (this includes our plan, any other Medicare Advantage plan, or Original Medicare).
+100% of the cost of the hospital stay for days 151 and over, unless a new benefit period begins. bital of 190 days of inpatient psychiatric care in a freestanding psychiatric hospital during your lifetime.Prior usage under Medicare is included in the lifetime maximum (this includes our plan, any other Medicare Advantage plan, or Original Medicare).
 A benefit period begins the day you go into a hospital or skilled nursing facility (SNF) and ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.

 Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a SNF during a non-covered skilled nursing facility (SNF) stay If you have exhausted your skilled nursing facility (SNF) benefits or if the skilled nursing facility (SNF) stay is not reasonable and necessary, we will not cover your skilled nursing facility (SNF) stay.
 However, in some cases, we will cover certain services you receive while you are in the skilled nursing facility (SNF).
-Covered services include, but are not limited to: • Physician services • You pay \$0. • Diagnostic tests (like lab tests) • You pay \$0. • X-ray, radium, and isotope therapy including technician materials and services • See "Outpatient diagnostic tests and therapeutic services and supplies".
-Surgical dressings • You pay \$0 for items covered by Medicare. • Splints, casts and other devices used to reduce fractures and dislocations • You pay \$0 for items covered by Medicare. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a • You pay 20% coinsurance. permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a • You pay 20% coinsurance. change in the patient's physical conditionPhysical therapy, speech therapy, and occupational therapy • You pay \$10 per visit.
+Covered services include, but are not limited to: Physician services • You pay \$0 for each PCP visit and \$5 for each specialist visit. • Diagnostic tests (like lab tests) • You pay \$0. • X-ray, radium, and isotope therapy including technician materials and services • See "Outpatient diagnostic tests and therapeutic services and supplies".
+Surgical dressings • You pay \$0 for items covered by Medicare. • Splints, casts and other devices used to reduce fractures and dislocations • You pay \$0 for items covered by Medicare. • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body • You pay \$0. organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition • You pay \$0.
+Physical therapy, speech therapy, and occupational therapy • You pay \$0.